Cite by Stephen Covey, “Begin with the end in mind,” suits well to help addressing the challenge for the IT and electronics designers of the future.

 The rise in popularity of Apple’s Airpods is a classic example; it is anticipated that 90 million units were shipped in 2020.
 IFixit shows the complexity involved in recycling such items in their AirPods Teardown video.
 It is an engineering feat to pack so much innovation into such a small space, but amid the clamber to make the smallest, best, most featureful product, it is often forgotten or not factored in that, eventually, those items will require recycling, with the raw materials extracted for reuse.

-What are we doing at TES?
+What are we doing at SK tes to address this?

 Moving the needle on sustainability and climate change are KPIs for all of us.
 Sustainability is at the heart of everything we do; it is embedded in our core values, the services we provide, and our embrace of the circular economy.